HEC-RAS 2D flow modeling can be used in a variety of different situations:

-Because larger cells can be used in a HEC-RAS 2D flow model in comparison with other 2D flow models, it is important that cell faces be aligned with controlling terrain features, such as river centerlines, bank lines, roadways, levees in order to capture the hydraulic behavior of the 2D flow.
-Because larger cells can be used, this results in fewer computations which directly translates into faster computational time.
+Because larger cells can be used in a HEC-RAS 2D flow model in comparison with other 2D flow models, it is important that cell faces be aligned with controlling terrain features, such as river centerlines, bank lines, roadways and levees in order to capture the hydraulic behavior of the 2D flow.
+Because larger cells can be used, the result is fewer computations which directly translates into faster computational time.

 The above figure shows the computational mesh over elevation color shaded terrain data.
 The cell centers are where the water surface elevation is computed for each cell.
 The elevation-volume relationship for each cell is based on the surface geometry of the underlying terrain.
 Each cell face is represented internally with a detailed cross section based on the underlying terrain.